kevinsea/Insight-Wiki-Stage/Insight-6.md

 Do you think you would use any/all of these features?
 Has anything else been nagging you?

 Add your notes here.

+* JB : One thing that would be helpful would be support for sorting.
+I'm not sure how it could work, but it's fairly common to want to arbitrarily change the sort order of a query.